AmiraIsAmiraOMG/Nexus-Launcher/README.md

 ---

-### 🌟 If you love NexusGUI, give us a star on GitHub and help us grow!
+### 🌟 If you love Nexus, give us a star on GitHub and help us grow!